radiasoft/rsopt/docs/options.rst

     Number of workers used for running simulations, and in some cases a worker may be used run the governing `software`.
     In cases where the `software` option supports parallel evaluations then workers will each, independently run through a Job chain.
-For some software options the supported number of worker is fixed (e.g. local optimizers can only use two workes.
+For some software options the supported number of worker is fixed (e.g. local optimizers can only use two workers.
 One to manage the optimizer and one to manage simulation execution.)
     See :ref:`Software</opt_software>` for information on support for parallel evaluation in a particular `software` option.
 - `exit_criteria` [dict]: